 Restorative justice seeks to reconcile conflicting parties to find common ground (Shiman, 2004).
 It considers the basic moral test of any community or society to be in the way in which the most vulnerable members are faring.
 The concept of restorative justice is further developed by John Rawls' conception of justice.
 In the Original Position, "the people in a society choose the principle that minimizes the worst possibilities for any group so that the greatest benefit of the least advantaged is provided and protected" (Rawls, 1971, p.
 12).
 The ideal of social justice challenges social workers to advocate against injustices in society.
-"Social workers advocate for living conditions conducive to the fulfillment of basic human needs" and to "promote social, economic, political, and cultural values and institutions that are compatible with the realization of social justice."
-Social workers pursue change "with and on behalf of vulnerable and oppressed individuals and groups" to address "poverty, unemployment, discrimination, and other forms of social injustice" (National Association of Social Workers, 2003b).

-They also expand choice and opportunity, such as in end-of-life decisions, and they promote justice (National Association of Social Workers, 2003b).
+Social workers advocate for living conditions conducive to the fulfillment of basic human needs and to promote social, economic, political, and cultural values and institutions that are compatible with the realization of social justice.
+Social workers pursue change with and on behalf of vulnerable and oppressed individuals and groups to address poverty, unemployment, discrimination, and other forms of social injustice.
+They also expand choice and opportunity, such as in end-of-life decisions, and they promote justice (NASW, 2003).
 Restorative justice seeks the common ground for all voices to be heard, in particular the "cry of the poor."
-Whereas physician-assisted suicide and euthanasia are actions taken by individuals for their own good and they may be justified in particular circumstances, these actions may not be something that benefit the society as a whole.
+Whereas physicianassisted suicide and euthanasia are actions taken by individuals for their own good and they may be justified in particular circumstances, these actions may not be something that benefit the society as a whole.

-Conclusion
+9. Conclusion

-In facing any ethical dilemma, social workers are obligated by the NASW Code of Ethics to incorporate the six core values of their profession-- service, social justice, dignity and self-worth, importance of human relationships, integrity, and competence--in assessing the situation.
+In facing any ethical dilemma, social workers are obligated by the NASW Code of Ethics to incorporate the six core values of their profession--service, social justice, dignity and self-worth, importance of human relationships, integrity, and competence--in assessing the situation.
 The priority of social workers must be to enhance the client's quality of life and to encourage the exploration of end-of-life decisions within the cultural and spiritual context of the lives of the elderly.
-However, "social workers may not personally participate in an act of suicide when acting in their professional role" (National Association of Social Workers, 2003a, p.
+However, "social workers may not personally participate in an act of suicide when acting in their professional role" (NASW, 2003, p.
 9).
 Furthermore, it is inappropriate for social workers in their professional role, to deliver, supply, or personally participate in the commission of an act of assisted suicide.